 - if they will not achieve sophomore status prior to participation on the off-campus program;

 - if they are on academic probation in the term preceding off-campus study or will not be in good academic standing at the time of participating in off-campus study;

 - if they are on disciplinary probation in the term preceding off-campus study or will not be in good disciplinary standing at the time of participating in off-campus study; and/or

 - if they have a demonstrated history of behavioral issues inappropriate for off-campus study.

-In exceptional circumstances, final determination of eligibility will be made by the Committee on Off-Campus Programs.
+In exceptional circumstances, final determination of eligibility can be made by petitioning the Faculty Subcommittee on Administration.

 Application Evaluation Criteria

 Lawrence approval for off-campus study participation is granted only if the student is adequately prepared both personally and academically for the program and if the program coherently fits the goals of a Lawrence liberal arts education and the individual student’s academic plan.
 Following are the criteria used in evaluating applications to participate in an off-campus study program:

 1. The student meets all Lawrence eligibility requirements for off-campus study participation.

 2. The proposed program represents a well-defined continuation of the curricular and pedagogical goals of a Lawrence liberal arts education and the individual student’s academic plan.
 This may include, but is not limited to:

 - opportunities to apply, extend, and/or develop specific academic or intellectual skills in a different educational, cultural, or linguistic context;

 - opportunities to pursue specific independent research; and/or